dazai456/coffee_shop_sales/readme.md

 ### Data Normalization

-- Normalized the dataset to ensure consistency, making it easier to perform accurate analyses and comparisons.
+- Normalized the dataset to ensure consistency, making it easier to perform accurate analysis and comparisons.

 ### Data Types Validation